liyouvane/liyouvane.github.io/_posts/2016-11-24-sml-highlighter-for-atom.md

 This is designed for Standard ML language.

+Now designed for people as beautiful as you:

-Color your SML code.
-Color your mood.
+*Color your SML code.
+Color your mood.*